olonok69/LLM_Notebooks/mlflow/training_inference_document_classification/README.md

     - Install Visual Studio Code or PyCharm.
     - Install Anaconda.
 Example for Windows: Anaconda Installation Guide for Windows.
-    - Clone the repository to your local machine: git clone https://dev.azure.com/sceven/DataDetect/_git/Detect-AI-Custom-Classifier.
+    - Clone the repository to your local machine: git clone https://dev.azure.com/sceven/DataDetect/_git/project-ai-Custom-Classifier.

     - Create a Conda environment from the environment.yml file (located at the root of our repository):
       - conda env create --file environment.yml
-      - conda activate detect-ai
+      - conda activate project-ai
     - Launch Jupyter Notebook with the command: jupyter notebook inside the environment.

-    - If you want to use Visual Studio Code, navigate to the root of the repo in a command line window, run conda activate detect-ai, and then code ..
+    - If you want to use Visual Studio Code, navigate to the root of the repo in a command line window, run conda activate project-ai, and then code ..

 # Endpoints / APIs